tejashreeSalvi/Voice-Controlled-MessagingAPP/README.md

 ## Voice Controlled Messaging App FOR Blind People
 ## Functionality:
   - Send the messages, using Voice.
-  - Receive the Messaging, Voice Assitant will help you to read message.
+  - Receive the Messages, Voice Assitant will help you to read message.